-- Today, March 23, we are moving to teletherapy.
+- We have transitioned to teletherapy.
 Clients may call the office at the number above for information on how to proceed with their appointments.

 - We are maintaining case-management telephonically as much as we can, and are doing our best to help given that many things are closed.